kimiyagr/computational-intelligence-class-9901/G08-Liquid-State-Machine/README.md

 ## System guess chart and actual output:

-Diagram of the whole system (the part where the system is trained and the part where the system guesses):
+These are images of the program output

 [here](https://github.com/kimiyagr/computational-intelligence-class-9901/blob/master/G08-Liquid-State-Machine/a.png)